-Eliot has worked for over six years in the non-profit sector in Latin America.
+Eliot has worked for over a decade in the non-profit sector in Latin America.
 Prior to working with Runa Foundation, Eliot served as Executive Director of Finca Project, a reforestation and environmental education initiative in Costa Rica.
 He has worked as an environmental consultant and advisor to climate change negotiations at the United Nations.
 Eliot received his masters degree in environmental management from Yale University where he studied tropical forestry and conservation finance.
 Eliot brings to Runa his expertise in agricultural cooperative development, tropical forestry, and non-profit management.
 He is a professional adventurer and a good cook.

 Ian joins the Runa team after working for the last two years in Indonesia doing conservation, concession valuation, sustainable supply chain mapping and REDD+ development.
 He is a graduate of the Yale School of Forestry and Environmental Studies specializing in GIS, remote sensing and tropical forest management and has prior work and research experience in Honduras and the Peruvian Amazon.
 Ian likes to argue politics, make maps and play soccer.